gitools/gitools/doc/source/UserGuide_Combinations.rst

    :width: 700px
    :align: center

-If you follow the conventions on file formats explained :doc:`here <UserGuide_ImportingData>` then simply click on the button [Browse] and select the file containing the data to analyze.
+    If you follow the conventions on file formats explained :doc:`here <UserGuide_SpecialFileExtensions>` then simply click on the button [Browse] and select the file containing the data to analyze.
 The format selector will recognize the extension of the file.
 If your data file doesn’t have a known file extension then you should specify which is the format of the file.

 Configure combination options
 -------------------------------------------------